Cosmo-Tech/Babylon-End-User-Doc/docs/partials/Configuration/1-UseEditor.md

     #       ...
     #  plugins:
     ```
-Here we will focus on one line : `platform: /home/user/.config/babylon/platforms/platform.yaml`
+Here we will focus on one line: `platform: /home/user/.config/babylon/platforms/platform.yaml`

 This is the path to your local config file for your platform.
 You can just open it using you favorite text editor to be able to update your configuration values.